ItsMonarch04/crash-course/docs/ops.md

 contains the node's retained WAL, client data, replies, and topology.
 It also captures every synchronous block read in request order, including returned bytes, result tag, and service time; replay refuses to consult local block storage for those reads.
-The current WAL-only adapter has no SST read path yet, and snapshot images are still not captured, so this does not turn wipe/reseed recovery into a supported claim.
-Its default 128 MiB limit can be changed with `--record-max-bytes N`.
+Recorder boot images do not embed checkpoint files, so this does not turn wipe/reseed recovery into a supported claim.
+Its default 128 MiB limit can be changed with
+`--record-max-bytes N`.
 Before that limit would be exceeded, it fsyncs a `capped` footer and normally continues the node unrecorded; use `--record-required` to exit nonzero instead if the receipt must cover the run.